 - These smaller gyms don’t get extremely busy.
 There wouldn’t be an issue of people constantly waiting to use one of the exercises stations, which would happen in a high traffic commercial gym.

-If you’re still weighing Force USA G9 against the other G-Series models, I recommend you read my in-depth Monster G3, G6, G9 and G12 comparison and buying guide.
+If you’ve finished reading my Force USA G9 review and are still weighing the G9 against the other G-Series models, I recommend you read my in-depth Monster G3, G6, G9, G12 and G20 comparison and buying guide.

 And remember, you can use code KING5 to get 5% off your entire order.
 It applies to any model you buy: